Nimble Freelancer

 No, a speedier internet activity can connect two routers to a modem.
 Connect another router to the gateway router’s Ethernet port to acquire Ethernet speed.

-Doing such proves that having two routers will not slow down your Internet download and upload speeds.
+Doing so proves that having two routers will not slow down your Internet download and upload speeds.
 If it occurs, there’s a good chance it’s due to an issue with the router, cable, wireless network, or the number of users.
 Your internet speed can be either sluggish or very fast depending on the package and bandwidth allocated to your home network, i.e., your subscription.
 If you have a fantastic ISP with great packages, you should have a superb internet connection with high speed, and it shouldn’t matter how many routers you have in your house, as long as it’s not more than 5.

 Is There a Benefit to Two Routers?